 Congratulations on your new CalMark cover.
-Our covers are made with the best available materials and are carefully constructed to provide years of vehicle protection.
+Our covers are made with premium materials and are carefully constructed to provide years of vehicle protection.
 Please review the following installation and care guidelines to ensure the best experience with your cover.

 Please inspect your cover immediately and notify us of any component defects, fitting issues or manufacturing defects.
 In the event you do experience a tear in the future, it is advised that it be repaired immediately to eliminate further damage.
 Your cover includes one repair patch kit.
 Additional repair kits can be obtained by contacting us.